Shipping containers are everywhere at events these days where they are used for storage, food stalls and sometimes, even as part of the stage itself.

 - Two Domino Clamps

-- A set of 48mm Palm railing tube clamps, with one bored all the way through
+- A 48mm vertical tube clamp set, with one bored all the way through

 - A 48mm T section Tube clamp

 - A short 48mm scaffolding tube

 - 10mm hex Key

 - 8mm hex key

 - A Stage Light

 HOW TO PUT IT TOGETHER